Campaign Money: Where Does It Go After Election Day?

 Any residual dollars and cents can be used to wind down campaign operations, such as moving expenses, staff compensation, paying off debts, and “any other lawful purpose, unless expressly prohibited by the Federal Election Campaign Act.”

-The part that may incentivize incumbents to toss their hats in the race for the White House is that leftover cash can be allocated to a different run for federal office.
-For example, Sen. Bennet could use the $1,857,708 cash on hand for his Senate re-election campaign in a couple of years.
-Or, Senator Cory Booker (D-NJ) might spend the approximately $75,000 cash on hand for his re-election pursuits.
+The part that may cause politicians to toss their hats in the race for the White House is that leftover cash can be used in a different run for federal office.
+For example, after Senator Michael Bennet dropped out of the presidential race, he could keep the $1,857,70 remaining from his campaign and use it for his Senate re-election campaign in a couple of years.
+Or, Senator Cory Booker might spend the approximately $75,000 cash on hand for his re-election pursuits.

 Why do individuals with little chance of winning an election run in the first place?
 For federal officeholders, it might be to pad their resumés, generate more publicity, and raise some extra cash.
-For some, it may be a campaign of an educational nature, like former Representative Ron Paul’s (R-TX) runs in 2008 and 2012 or William F. Buckley’s mayoral efforts in New York City in 1965.
+For some, it may be a campaign of an educational nature, like former Representative Ron Paul’s presidential runs in 2008 and 2012 or William F. Buckley’s mayoral efforts in New York City in 1965.
 For others, bids for high-profile positions could be all about vanity, telling the world that they ran for president or Congress.
+Meanwhile, some canny politicians may be engaging in fundraising strategies for future elections.